emanmostafa0/ikea-task/README.md

      #### pros:
       * If the articles and products have success response, loading the page will be more faster , as no call is waiting for the other call as they are independant calls.
      #### cons:
-      * if getting the articles failed and used all the trails and still failed, that means the response of this promise.all will be failing message and I can't render the page with list of products without articles to be ready.
+      * If getting the articles failed and used all the trails and still failed, that means the response of this promise.all will be failing message and I can't render the page with list of products without articles to be ready.
-      * if the two calls (products, articles) failed, the promise.all will wait for 3 trails for for each api call to be done.
+      * If the two calls (products, articles) failed, the promise.all will wait for 3 trails for for each api call to be done.

   ### pros and cons of synchronous calls: